 NOACA created the Ozone Action Day Program in 1994 to inform the public about the problem of ground-level ozone pollution.
-2012 Ozone Action Day Program NOACA’s partners include:
+Partners for NOACA's 2015 Ozone Action Day Program include:

 - Akron Regional Air Quality Management District